Responsible Supply Chain

 - Respect for the human rights of workers

 Respecting basic human rights, including the prohibition of child labor, forced labor, and discrimination based on ethnicity, gender, and any other grounds

 Building a firm management foundation to ensure a continuous and stable supply of materials

 President and CEO

-Establishing a system for promoting CSR throughout the supply chain
+Establishing a structure for promoting CSR throughout the supply chain

-Konica Minolta has established a system to promote CSR procurement and address conflict mineral issues throughout the Group and is determined to fulfill its social responsibility across the entire supply chain.
+Konica Minolta has established a group-wide structure for promoting CSR procurement and addressing conflict mineral issues in order to fulfill its social responsibility across the entire supply chain.

 Konica Minolta’s CSR procurement promotion structure is incorporated into its environmental management system, and they are both run by an executive officer.
 Under this structure, Konica Minolta reviews group-wide progress related to CSR procurement and conflict mineral issues and authorizes targets and action plans.